 On i.MX 8, the U-Boot cannot boot the device by itself.
 The i.MX 8 pre-built images or Yocto Project default bootloader is imx-boot for the SD card, which is created by the imx-mkimage.
-The imx-boot binary includes the Uboot, ARM trusted firmware, DCD file (8QuadMax/8QuadXPlus), system controller firmware (8QuadMax/8QuadXPlus), SPL (8M Quad and 8M Mini), DDR firmware (8M Quad), and HDMI firmware (8M Quad).
+The imx-boot binary includes the U-boot, Arm trusted firmware, DCD file (8QuadMax/8QuadXPlus/8DXL), system controller firmware (8QuadMax/8QuadXPlus/8DXL), SPL (8M SoC), DDR firmware (8M), HDMI firmware (8M Quad), and SECO firmware for B0 (8QuadMax/8QuadXPlus/8DXL).

-On i.MX 8M Quad and 8M Mini, the second program loader (SPL) is enabled in U-Boot.
-SPL is implemented as the firstlevel bootloader running on TCML (due to OCRAM size limitation).
+On i.MX 8M SoC, the second program loader (SPL) is enabled in U-Boot.
+SPL is implemented as the first-level bootloader running on TCML (For i.MX 8M Nano and i.MX 8M Plus, the first-level bootloader runs in OCRAM).
 It is used to initialize DDR and load U-Boot, U-Boot DTB, Arm trusted firmware, and TEE OS (optional) from the boot device into the memory.
 After SPL completes loading the images, it jumps to the Arm trusted firmware BL31 directly.
-The BL31 starts the optional BL32 (TEE OS) and BL33 (u-boot) for continue booting kernel.
+The BL31 starts the optional BL32 (TEE OS) and BL33 (U-Boot) for continue booting kernel.

-In imx-boot, the SPL is packed with DDR Firmware together, so that ROM can load them into Arm Cortex-M4 TCML.
+In imx-boot, the SPL is packed with DDR Firmware together, so that ROM can load them into Arm Cortex-M4 TCML or OCRAM (only for i.MX 8M Nano and i.MX 8M Plus).
 The U-Boot, U-Boot DTB, Arm Trusted firmware, and TEE OS (optional) are packed into a FIT image, which is finally built into imx-boot.